okfn/coding-standards/README.md

 # General Principles

 * Testing: Code should be tested and we recommend test-driven (or test-oriented) development.
+* Continuous Integration: wherever possible testing should be automated and part of push to the main repo
 * All code should be kept in a distributed version control system (git)
 * Languages: we have two "approved" languages: Python and Javascript (NodeJS).
   If you plan to develop in another language please flag this and discuss.